oroinc/documentation/platform/architecture/tech_stack.rst

 A **client**, whether it is a web-browser or a third-party application connected via :ref:`the API <web-services-api>`, makes requests to the Oro application server-side to get the application content or JSON response.
 Information received in response from the server-side may be used:

 * By the web browser -- to render or update the web page shown to the end user.
-* By the third party application -- to launch data synchronization, trigger actions in Oro applications or other integrated systems.
+* By the third party application -- to launch data synchronization, trigger actions in the Oro applications or other integrated systems.

 Web Browser
 """""""""""